 Please note that we cannot accept redacted or amended documents.
-We will ignore the value of your property.
-However, if you own or have an interest in a second property, we will take this into account and you will have to pay the full cost for the service you are receiving.
+If you are entitled to a property disregard, we will ignore the value of your main/only home.
+However, if you own or have an interest in another property or properties, the property value(s) will be considered for inclusion in your financial assessment, which could result in you being financially assessed to pay the full cost of any care arranged for you.